codemeasandwich/scribbles/ReadMe.md

 * [Tracing logs](#how-to-trace-logs)
   * All logs with [`.trace(`](#trace-function-signature) will be **automatically** tagged, no matter where in your app it is.
   * Can trace incoming requests with the [w3c trace-context](https://www.w3.org/TR/trace-context/) headers
+  * scribbles will attempt to intercept all outgoing requests and inject the headers :sunglasses:
   * Can **automatically** inject IDs into outgoing headers.
 Works with [axios](https://www.npmjs.com/package/axios#axios), [request](https://www.npmjs.com/package/request) & [http](https://nodejs.org/api/http.html#http_http_get_url_options_callback)/[https](https://nodejs.org/api/https.html#https_https_get_url_options_callback)
 * More insight in your logs
   * Git repository name